iHeartRadio Music Awards: Highlights And Complete List Of Winners

 As for the awards, below is the complete list of winners at the 2019 iHeartRadio Music Awards.

-Tour of the Year: Taylor Swift, “Reputation” Stadium Tour
+Tour of the Year: Taylor Swift, “Reputation Stadium Tour”

 Artist of the Decade: Garth Brooks